zpainter/iassist/content/about/iassist-constitution-proposed-revision-2022.md

 (vi) participate as a voting member at both in-person and virtual meetings of the Administrative Committee;

-(vii) participate at the annual Business Meeting, all meetings of the Administrative Committee, and in any other business carried out via the Administrative Committee’s email and/or online conferencing throughout the year;
+(vii) participate at the annual Business Meeting, all meetings of the Administrative Committee, and in any other business carried out via the Administrative Committee's email and/or online conferencing throughout the year;

 (viii) work closely with the chairs of the program committee and/or local arrangements committee when the annual conference is to be held in their region; and